EmanuelChirico/Domestic-WiFi-Optimization/README.md

 # Domestic Wi-Fi Optimization

-## 🎓 University Project
+## 🛜 Introduction
-This repository contains a project developed for the **"Cabled and Wireless Network Systems"** course at the **University of Salerno**, Academic Year 2024/2025.
+This repository contains a project developed for the **"Cabled and Wireless Network Systems"** course at the **University of Salerno**.

-Student: Emanuel Chirico

-> ⚠️ **Note**: The full report and documentation are written in **Italian**.

----

 ## 📘 Project Overview
 This project focuses on the **analysis and optimization of a domestic Wi-Fi network**.
 The objective was to apply technical knowledge gained during the course to a real-world home environment in order to improve wireless performance and coverage.

-The analysis was carried out in a 140 m² multi-level house, where signal issues were present in some areas.
 After identifying critical zones and sources of interference, a Mesh-based Wi-Fi extension solution was designed and implemented.

 ---